 Under Kansas law, an LLC name must contain as the last words, "Limited Liability Company," "Limited Company," or the abbreviations "L.L.C., "LLC," "LC," or "L.C."

 Your LLC's name must be recognizably different from the names of other business entities already on file with the Kansas Secretary of State.
 Names may be checked for availability by searching the Kansas Secretary of State's business name database.
 You may reserve a name for up to 120 days with the Secretary of State.
 The reservation may be filed online or by mail by filing a Temporary Reservation of Business Entity Name (Form NR 52-01).
-The filing fee is $27 for online filing, $35 for filing a paper form.
+The filing fee is $30 for online filing, $35 for filing by mail.

-Every Kansas LLC must have an agent for service of process in the state (called a registered agent in most states).
+Every Kansas LLC must have a resident agent for service of process in the state (called a registered agent in most states).
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 A registered agent may be an individual who resides in Kansas, or a domestic or foreign business entity authorized to do business in Kansas.
 The registered agent must have a physical street address in Kansas.

-All of the paperwork and procedural steps to start a limited liability company in Kansas can be done online using Nolo's Kansas Online LLC Formation application.
+All of the paperwork and procedural steps to start a limited liability company can be done online using Nolo's Online LLC Formation service.

-All LLCs doing business in Kansas must file an Annual Report with the Secretary of State every year.
-The annual report is due date on the 15th day of the fourth month following the end of the LLC's tax year.
+All LLCs doing business in Kansas must file an annual report with the Secretary of State every year.
+The annual report is due on the 15th day of the fourth month following the end of the LLC's tax year.
 Example: If the tax closing month is December, the due date is April 15 of the following year.
 The annual report may be filed as early as January 1st.
-File the Limited Liability Company Annual Report form.
+File Form LC-50, Limited Liability Company Annual Report.
 The report can be filed online or by mail.
 The filing fee for online filing is $50, the fee for mail filing is $55.
 For more information on Kansas LLC annual reports, see Nolo's article, Kansas LLC Annual Filing Requirements.